-It is a legal requirement that any car or van travelling in mainland Europe must carry the registration document, this is also known as the V5C.
+It is a legal requirement that any car or van traveling in mainland Europe must carry the registration document, this is also known as the V5C.

 On many lease cars, car subscriptions and short-term car leases, the legal owner will be the finance company or the supplier and they will be reluctant to send out the original V5C document.

 In its place, the lease provider will supply you with a VE103B – Vehicle on Hire Certificate.
-This states details on the vehicle, its legal owner and the drivers who have permission to use the vehicle.
+The details of this state on the vehicle, its legal owner and the drivers who have permission to use the vehicle.

 Not all of our vehicles are allowed to go outside of the United Kingdom and our underwriters/suppliers will look at each scenario on a case-by-case basis.